chemouna/AlgorithmsCatalog/README.md

   we say that the optimization problem has overlapping subproblems.

 * Whenever a recursion tree for the natural recursive solution to a problem contains the same subproblem repeatedly, and the total number of distinct subproblems

+### Partition Problem
+* problem deciding whether a given multiset S of positive integers can be partitioned into two subsets S1 and S2 such that the sum of the numbers in S1 equals the sum of the numbers in S2.
+Although the partition problem is NP-complete, there is a pseudo-polynomial time dynamic programming solution, an optimization version of the partition problem, which is to partition the multiset S into two subsets S1, S2 such that the difference between the sum of elements in S1 and the sum of elements in S2 is minimized

 ## Greedy Algorithms
 * follows the problem solving heuristic of making the locally optimal choice at each stage[1] with the hope of finding a global optimum, In mathematical optimization,